statechannels/go-nitro/readme.md

 ## On-chain code

-The on-chain component of Nitro (i.e. the solidity contracts) are housed in the [`nitro-protocol`](./nitro-protocol/readme.md) directory.
-This directory contains an npm package with a hardhat / typechain / jest toolchain.
+The on-chain component of Nitro (i.e. the solidity contracts) are housed in the [`nitro-protocol`](./packages.nitro-protocol/readme.md) directory.
+This directory contains an yarn workspace with a hardhat / typechain / jest toolchain.

 ## License